The faulty science, doomism, and flawed conclusions of Deep Adaptation

-In 2016, Wadhams made claims predicting ice-free summers by 2018 that were condemned by multiple scientists as “low credibility”.
+The 2016 claims Wadhams made predicting ice-free summers by 2018 were condemned by multiple scientists as “low credibility”.
 These other scientists were right: Arctic sea ice continues to deteriorate but not nearly as fast as Wadhams predicted, and it still persists through the summer.
 This means that Deep Adaptation’s claims on ice are wrong on two counts: 1) an ice-free summer won’t happen as soon as it claims, and 2) that ice-free summer won’t cause nearly as much warming as it claims.

 If Wadhams’s position were widely shared by experts, one might excuse Bendell’s reliance on this single source.
 But other climate scientists have repeatedly cautioned against trusting Wadhams’ predictions.
 This is a pattern we’ll see again: Deep Adaptation invokes an extreme prediction by an outlier scientist (or even non-scientist), and then seemingly implies that we should trust that prediction because it goes against the consensus.
 Such unfounded trust is inconsistent with the demands of Extinction Rebellion and the broader environmental movement to “Listen to the science,” and “Tell the Truth.”
 Indeed, it aligns Deep Adaptation with fringe conspiracy theorists, who seek out single extreme views, rather than reflecting on all available evidence.